Transcutaneous Energy Transfer

 Our TET system consists of two circular coils (one implanted, one external), an external controller box and a small internal battery.

 Energy transfer using an inductive magnetic field is most efficient when the frequency of the magnetic field is at the resonant frequency of the two coils.
-Our novel approach adjusts a resonant frequency to regulate the power flow such that the implanted device receives the correct power – and under a wide tolerance of operating conditions.
+Our novel approach injects energy into the coils when it's needed to regulate the power flow such that the implanted device receives the correct power – and under a wide tolerance of operating conditions.
 This technology has been researched and tested over the last 7 years and is currently used in animal monitoring devices which operate continuously.